Extensions

 |---|---|

-id | Unique identifier (used to track dismissal state) |
+id | Unique identifier (localization key and dismissal tracking) |

 style | info (blue) for general guidance, warning (orange) for critical actions |

-elements | List of content blocks |
+elements | List of content blocks, each with an id |

 Element Types

-Text — Markdown content:
+Text — Markdown content (provided via localization JSON):

-- type: text
+type: text

-- type: field
+type: field

 value: admin

-- type: field
+type: field

 source: ADMIN_PASSWORD